learnk8s/learnk8s.io/src/persistent-connections/content.md

 But they are mostly there for convenience.

-If you're using a web service that exposes a REST API, then you're in luck — you can use any Kubernetes Service.
+If you're using a web service that exposes a REST API, then you're in luck — this use case usually doesn't reuse TCP connections, and you can use any Kubernetes Service.

-But as soon as you start using any persistent connections, you should look into how you can evenly distribute the load.
+But as soon as you start using persistent TCP connections, you should look into how you can evenly distribute the load to your backends.

 Kubernetes doesn't cover that specific use case out of the box.

 However, there's something that could help.

-## Services in Kubernetes
+## Load balancing long-lived connections in Kubernetes

 Kubernetes has four different kinds of Services: